December 2021 - March 18, 2022

 Delve deeper into the unique story of the Grand Prairie, the landscape the settlers first encountered, and the Forest Preserve District’s methods for maintaining remnants of this unique habitat on our sites.
 And encounter the success stories of once-rare species in Illinois, such as bald eagles, river otters, and sandhill cranes.

-Enjoy our aquariums with live turtles a catfish, watch birds and wildlife at the feeders from the comfort of an indoor bench, and learn about the wildlife that call Homer Lake home.
+Enjoy our aquariums with live turtles, watch birds and wildlife at the feeders from the comfort of an indoor bench, and learn about the wildlife that call Homer Lake home.